ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 The support issue with Edge and Narrator gives me pause, in that they’re both Microsoft products and should theoretically be simpatico.

-### 3. `aria-label`'s support concerns when used in a complicated interaction pattern
+### 3. `aria-label`’s support concerns when used in a complicated interaction pattern

 Grids, Tree Views, Treegrids, and bespoke custom components all are likely culprits.
 Be suspicious of any component—or series of interrelated components—that move away from things like simple boolean toggles and get into more complicated coordinated logic.